ClearRainLabs/ClearRain/README.md

   Governance must be auditable by the members of a community.
 Therefore community members need access to the governance history of a community.
 Further specifications on governance should be community specific because there is no one-size fits all model for community governance.

-3. Low technical barrier to creating and governing communities
-  - technical barrier to create and govern communities increases friction
-  - early stages a large technical barrier is inevitable but over time we hope to abstract it away so that anyone can easily create and govern communities.
+3. Low technical barrier to creating and governing communities Everyone should be able to create and govern communities, not just those with a technical background.
+At early stages a large technical barrier is inevitable but over time we hope to abstract it away so anyone can create and govern communities only by entering a few fields and clicking a button.

+  Communitites should ideally be easy to understand, too.
+There should be as little a technical barrier to understanding their fundamentals as possible.
+Therefore we hope to design communities to be as simple as possible.

 4. Flexibility
-  - overall standard should be minimal
-  - limited to only what is necessary so that communities are not confined by this standard

-[^5]: I think someone came up with something like this before me.
+  An open source standard for communities should allow for a wide range of community functions.
+Some communities will mirror traditional social media while of others may be groups of writers looking to monetize their content (See [Example](### Examples)).
+A standard should be flexible so that it can easily support different types of communities.

 ### Technical Stack

-- stack is dependent on the totally dependent on the functionality of the community but here's a general overview of what we think may work
+In many cases the technical stack will be totally dependent on the functionality of the community, but here's a general overview of what we think may work.

 1. Smart Contract Governance
-  - governance decisions happen on chain
-    - immutable, transaction fees -> costly to make governance decisions

-  - communities are payable

-  - smart contract is community specfic

-  smart contracts define community roles and who has each role
-      - basic community roles: administrators and creators
-          - communities should define other roles as needed
-          - different administrative roles (so people are accountable)
-          - potentially different tiers of creators
-            - rewarded for staying longer or for producing a lot of good content (that is, content people in the community like, not content that grabs attention)
-      - community guidelines
-          - expectations for administrators and creators
-          - dispute resolution
+  Smart contracts will define community roles.
+They will be community specific, but here is an overview of the general positions we believe most communities will use: owner, administrator and creator.
+Creators can publish content within the community.
+Administrators can censor content and remove members who violate the community guidelines.
+Owners will have all the functionality of administrators, but also be able to edit the community guidelines.

+  The community guidelines will define the roles within a community and expectations for each role.
+Among many other aspects of communities, the guidelines will outline what content is acceptable to publish, what actions may be grounds for removing someone, and how disputes will be resolved.
+The entire community guidelines will likely be too expensive to store on chain, but storing a hash of the guidelines should be sufficient.
+With just a hash members can be assured that the community guidelines have not been altered.

+  Smart contracts may be the best option for governance because they provide immutable storage and are payable.
+We hope that payable communities will better allow content creators and curators to monetize their content (See [Monetization](### Monetization)).

-  - eventually want smart contract templates so communities can be created by anyone without coding experience, ideally someone would be able to deploy a community specific smart contract by picking a predefined governance structure, entering a few fields, and then clicking a button that deploys it.
+  Eventually we will want to create smart contract templates so that communities can be created without coding experience.
+Ideally someone would be able to deploy a community smart contract by picking the community roles, entering a few fields, and then clicking a button to deploy the contract.

-2. Storage
-  - 3Box: so people actually own their own data, so if they want to go to a new community, they can take their data from past communities with them

-  - standard for storing individual data
+  Initially we plan to build on Ethereum because it is the most mature smart contract platform.
+We are also interested in looking further into Algorand and Ava, but are open to other platforms as well.

+2. Identity Layer (Refactor after doing a 3Box tutorial)

+  Individual data needs to be stored in individual storage.
+Everyone should control their own data, and by separating identities from communities, people can take their data initially posted to past communities, to new communities.
+It will be important to develop a standard for storing individual data so that it will be interoperable between communities.

+  Initially we plan to use 3Box because it is currently integrated with Ethereum and was designed to be blockchain agnostic.

 3. Front End

-  - create interoperable front ends for communities

-  - switching communities like finding an ERC20 token in Metamask, just type in the name of the token

-  - people able to access the content of a private community by connecting their wallet to the frontend

-  - expect community specific sites, but also want to create community independent sites
-    - community specific likely necessary to abstract away community-specific smart contract function calls
+  Communities will eventurally use interoperable frontends.
+Users will be be able to switch between communities like they can view different ERC20 tokens in Metamask.
+They will search for the community, add it to their frontend, and then be able to load content from the community by selecting it.

+  We expect many different types of frontends.
+Some frontends will mirror microblogging sites, some larger blogs, and others may need video or music players.

 ### Examples

-- freelance writers, instead of posting to their personal blog, they're able to create content for a writing community
-  - community stated by a high profile journalist who decided he had enough reach by himself that he no longer needed to work for a newspaper or magazine.
-  - he'd make more money starting his own community and have a say in how it's governed
-  - recruits other writers, some writers apply to join the community by sending him writing samples

-- video creators, like YouTubers or video game streamers all streaming to the same community.
-The community administrators create a rule that there is an advertisement at the beginning of each video and advertising funds get split up between members according to the smart contract

-### A Community Lifecycle ^^^ combine these two sections

-- Bob is a freelance writer, wants to join a community of bloggers to increase his reach.
-  - community of writers was started by Charlie, a popular writer who already had a large following
-    - approved writers are able to post

-  - Bob submits an application to be part of the community, it's a writing sample and a his ethereum address
-  - Charlie likes Bobs writing and adds Bob to the community smart contract as an address capable of joining the community.
-  - once Bob has been approved, he's able to pay the smart contract the entrance fee to the community and he's in.
-  -

-- pay to join a community, small fee to stop sybil identities, fee goes to Charlie because he's the only administrator.
-If there were more, the fee could be split between them.
-- able to post content, all content (can be) stored in your 3Box as well as the community server
-- start violating the community guidelines, guidelines say not to use offensive language and Bob uses offensive.
-He gets kicked out.
-- He may be able to get back in by creating another identity or just by requesting to get back in, but he'd have to pay the entrance fee again.

-- Charlie starts abusing his power as the sole administrator?
-Someone makes a new community that is more fair and eventually everyone from Charlie's community goes there.
+Online communities can mirror traditional social media, like twitter or instagram but with transparent governance.
+Identities will be able to create communities on specific topics, too.
+It's like reddit, but with transparent community governance, quality control, and where ad revenue can be split between community members (See [Pay to Post](#### 3.
+Pay to Post)).

+But communities can also be much more than that.
+Online creators can create communities with quality standards so that they can better monetize their content.

+Let's say that Alice is a blogger.
+She used to work for Big Newspaper Inc. and left because she feels she no longer needs to work there.
+She has a following now and wants to write what she wants to write, not what Big Newspaper wants.
+She has been able to make some money setting up her own blog where her fans can pay a small monthly fee and get benefits like early access to content and special content.

+Then Alice decides to create her own online community.
+Initially it may just be another open source tool so that she can monetize her content.
+She sets up the community and then users can pay to support her by sending crypto to the community smart contract.
+The monetization models Alice can choose are flexible.
+She can make viewers can a small fee to access an individual pieces or create a subscription model.

+Alice starts recruiting other writers to join her community because that way everyone can benefit from everyone else's fanbase.
+Alice now creates her community guidelines with the help of a few members she was able to recruit.
+She posts the guidelines in her community so everyone can see them and she puts a hash of the guidelines on chain.
+One of the initial members, Bob, loves the community and wants more responsibility.
+Alice appoints im to be an administrator.

+Now that Alice's community has a handful of writers, Charlie, a freelance writer wants to join so that he can increase his reach and make some more money.
+Charlie finds the community guidelines and sees that he must submit a writing sample and a small fee to be considered.
+The fee is required because Alice wants to prevent sybil attacks and doesn't want to waste her time reviewing halfhearted applications.
+It's also another way the community can make money.
+When Charlie pays the smart contract the small fee, the fee can be split between the members of the community.
+As defined in the guidelines and coded in the smart contract, Alice gets 40% as the community creator, the administrator, just Bob right now, gets 20%, and the few other writers split the remaining 40%.

+More members are added as time goes by.
+There's now 5 administrators and 20 writers, and Alice needs to better realocate fees.
+If she does not, she may risk her members leaving to create a new community or to join another community.
+She updates the community guidelinse and the smart contract so that she only gets 20% of fees, 20% is split between the administrators, and the remaining 60% is split between the writers.
+Because Bob is both a writer and an administrator, he gets paid as both.

+Eventually Charlie starts violating the community guideliens.
+The guidelines say not to use hostile language, and Charlie's been warned multiple times regarding his word choice.
+Instead of just deleting his post, fixing a symptom of the issue, they kick Charlie out of the community.
+Alice calls the smart contract to remove Charlie from the list of writers.
+Because this action is recorded on chain, it is public.
+If Alice starts abusing her power as creator of the community, the community members will likely find another community.

 ### Short Term Vision

-- constantly iterating to find a set of standards that works well
-- create standards -> start creating communities -> update standards -> update communities and create new communities

-- create a researach community, people able to submit research to the community.
-  - most importantly, get this information up so we can start receiving feedback
-- hope to get feedback from others and we hope others tinker to find a community system that works, too.

-- members of the community, those that contribute, can apply for administrative privileges

-- create a development community, pay the smart contract and funds get split between the group of developers working on it

-- create a research community, build on top of open source technology
+This short term vision is not set in stone; it is only guesses as to what may work.

+Short term we are going to start building communities.
+We want to find standards for smart contracts and decentralized storage that work in practice.
+We are going to create standards then create communities.
+After creating communities we will update the standards, update the communities, and create new communities.

+The first community we plan to create is a research community on decentralized online communities.
+It is where we will post this overview and other related pieces.
+We will start reaching out to people and online groups to try to get some publicity so that we can start receiving and incorporating feedback.
+We hope that some people will be interested in getting publishing and administrative privileges and if they are a good fit, we will add them to the community.

+Next, we plan to create a development community.
+It will be a simple community where people can pay the smart contract to help support developers working on creating decentralized online communities.
+Initially the developer community will be only us, but we plan to create a reproducible process to set up communities in hopes that others will tinker with our ideas.
+If other developers are working on cool projects, we will add them to our development community.
+Alternatively, developers can set up their own.

-- initially focus on smart contracts and the frontend, use a content management system
+Initially, to get communities started quickly, we will focus on creating the smart contracts and the front end, using a centralized content management system to store community data.
+People will have to trust us initially, but we plan to incorporate decentralized storage as soon as we can.

-- spend time testing storage systems and actually understanding git under the hood

-  - then switch to decentralized storage -> community specific decentralized storage

-- anyone can fund the community and funding gets distributed to members based on the smart contract

 ## Anticipated Implications